top of page

 For a long time, I didn’t understand what I was living with.

-I carried depression, shutdown, and exhaustion in cycles that never fully made sense.
+I carried cycles of depression, shutdown, and exhaustion that never fully made sense.
 What I now recognize as grief was treated as pathology.
 I was misdiagnosed at a time when emotional neglect and developmental trauma were rarely part of the conversation.
 No one was asking what might have been missing — only what appeared to be “wrong.”

 So I spent many years believing I was broken.